zanderdk/lib-micro/docs/sphinx/source/microcode_memory.rst

 ms_array 0
 ^^^^^^^^^^

-ms_array 0 we primary use to dump the read only microcode range U0000 to U7C00 but going beyond seams to reflect changes in ms_array 4 described later.
+ms_array 0 we primary use to dump the read only microcode range U0000 to U7C00 but going beyond seems to reflect changes in ms_array 4 described later.
 U7E00.
 Reading an address outside a triad E.g. U0003 will write back zero.

 ms_array 1